-Mr. Clark has handled a wide range of matters, including complex commercial and multijurisdictional litigation; disputes arising out of corporate mergers and acquisitions; class action litigation; securities, governance and corporate law matters; trade secret misappropriation and noncompetition disputes; and intellectual property licensing litigation.
+Mr. Clark has handled a wide range of matters, including complex commercial and multijurisdictional litigation; disputes arising out of corporate mergers and acquisitions; class action litigation; securities, governance and corporate law matters; insurance and reinsurance transactions; trade secret misappropriation and noncompetition disputes; and intellectual property licensing litigation.

 Mr. Clark’s experience includes representing:

 - the directors of EMC Corporation in state and federal court litigation arising out of its sale to Dell Technologies for approximately $60 billion, including a Massachusetts Supreme Judicial Court case that resulted in a decision establishing the standard for fiduciary duty litigation in Massachusetts;